cryptic-game/python3-lib/README.md

 ## Test it!

-Your microservice will be supportet by the [game-server of cryptic](https://github.com/cryptic-game/server).
+Your microservice will be supported by the [game-server of cryptic](https://github.com/cryptic-game/server).

 ### Environment variables